makersacademy/bowling-challenge/README.md

 As a user
 I want to know my score at the end of the frame
 So that I can see how I am doing

+As a user
+I want the score card to record a strike
+So that I can accrue bonus points
 ```